Rice Krispie Treats No Marshmallows No Peanut Butter Recipe (Healthy & Vegan Options)

 3. Sweetened Condensed Milk + Butter

-However, it works best when you want extra sweetness.
+However, it also works best when you want extra sweetness.

 4. Marshmallow Fluff or Vegan Fluff